jross365/LMStudio-Client/README.md

 **Some Ideas:**

-⬜️ I can separate out Public and Private functions, and provide a Module Parameter to [expose all functions (for an advanced user)](https://stackoverflow.com/questions/36897511/powershell-module-pass-a-parameter-while-importing-module)
+**\[Moved\]** I can separate out Public and Private functions, and provide a Module Parameter to [expose all functions (for an advanced user)](https://stackoverflow.com/questions/36897511/powershell-module-pass-a-parameter-while-importing-module)

 ✅ I can combine all of my object (template) creations into a single function (simplification)